arthurvxa/xa-analytics/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.- Linha de teste: Sun Oct 26 06:31:27 -03 2025